-The benefit provisions reflected in this valuation are those which were in effect on June 30, 2008, modified for the changes made by Article 35 in 2008 and Article 7 in 2009.
-Benefits were decreased for all judges appointed on or after January 1, 2009 as described in more detail later.
+The benefit provisions reflected in this valuation are those which were in effect on June 30, 2009, modified for the changes made by the Article 16 in 2010.
 The benefit provisions are summarized in Appendix B of this report.

 Assumptions and methods